The inner courtyard of Kilmainham Gaol (Jail) in Dublin

 To visit Kilmainham Gaol itself, you need to book a guided tour.
 The knowledgeable guides bring the prison's history to life, providing insights into the lives of the prisoners and the harsh conditions they faced.
 I was particularly struck by the small, dark cells where inmates were kept, often in severely overcrowded and unsanitary conditions.
 Hearing about the stories of individual prisoners made the experience even more personal and poignant.
 Another (strange) detail that stuck with me were the lunch menus in the museum: a hundred years ago they were serving the prisoners curries!

-You can book tickets here: www.kilmainhamgaolmuseum.ie.
-It’s important to do it some time in advance, at the time of writing (mid-April 2023) tickets were already booked out for the next 4 weeks!
-On the website they say you could potentially check for cancellations: ‘check our website each morning after 9.15am for cancelations that day’.
+You can book tickets here: kilmainhamgaolmuseum.ie.
+It's a good idea to book some time in advance, at least in the high-season.
+Although at the time of writing (Feb 2025) there are tickets for tomorrow, when I last checked (mid-April 2023) tickets were already booked out for the next 4 weeks!
+On the website they say you could potentially check for cancellations: 'check our website each morning after 9.15am for cancelations that day'.

 Even if you can't book a tour, you can still visit the museum.
 That's what I did the first time I went with friends visiting Dublin, as I hadn't realised how important it was to pre-book tickets.